jboss-developer/jboss-eap-quickstarts/payment-cdi-event/README.md

 To test this quickstart, enter an amount, choose either a Credit or Debit operation, and then click on *Pay* to create the event.

-A Session scoped (@SessionScoped) payment event handler catches the operation and produces (@Produces) a named list of all operations performed during this session.
+A Session scoped (`@SessionScoped`) payment event handler catches the operation and produces (`@Produces`) a named list of all operations performed during this session.
 The event is logged in the JBoss EAP server log and the event list is displayed in a table at the bottom of the form.

-The payment-cdi-event quickstart defines the following classes:
+The `payment-cdi-event` quickstart defines the following classes and interfaces:

- *   PaymentBean:
+* The `beans` package contains the `PaymentBean` bean class:
-     *   A session scoped bean that stores the payment form information:
+   * This is a session scoped bean that stores the payment form information:
        * payment amount
        * operation type: debit or credit
-     *   It contains the following utilities methods:
+   * It contains the following utility methods:
+       * `private void init()`: This is a PostConstruct {`@PostConstruct`) method that performs initialization before the class is put into service.
+It resets the `amount` to `$0` and the `paymentOption` to the default type of debit.
-         *   public String pay(): Process the operation when the user clicks on submit.
-We have only one JSP page, so the method does not return anything and the flow of control doesn't change.
+       * `public String pay()`: This method processes the operation when the user clicks on submit.
+We have only one JSF page, so the method does not return anything and the flow of control doesn't change.
-         *   public void reset(): Clear the payment form data.
+       * `public void reset()`: Reset calls the `init()` method reinitialize the form values.
+* The `events` package contains the `PaymentEvent` class and the enum `PaymentTypeEnum`.
- *   PaymentEvent: We have only one Event.
-It handles both credit and debit operations.
+  * `PaymentEvent`: We have only one event that handles both credit and debit operations.
 Qualifiers help us to make the difference at injection point.
- *   PaymentTypeEnum:  A typesafe enum is used to represent the operation payment type.
-It contains utility methods to convert between String and Enum.
+  * `PaymentTypeEnum`:  A typesafe enum is used to represent the operation payment type.
+It contains utility methods to convert between `String` and `Enum`.
- *   The qualifiers package contains the Credit and Debit classes.
-The annotation determines the operation of injecting Event.
+* The `qualifiers` package contains the `Credit` and `Debit` interfaces.
+The annotation determines the operation of the injecting `Event`.
- *   The handler package containss Interfaces and implementations of PaymentEvent Observers.
+* The `handler` package contains interfaces and implementations of `PaymentEvent` observers.
-     *   ICreditEventObserver: Interface to listen to CREDIT Event Only (@Observes @Credit).
+  * `ICreditEventObserver`: Interface to listen to `CREDIT` event only (`@Observes` `@Credit`).
-     *   IDebitEventObserver: Interface to listen to DEBIT Event (@Observes @Debit).
+  * `IDebitEventObserver`: Interface to listen to `DEBIT` event (`@Observes` `@Debit`).
- *   PaymentHandler:
-     *   The concrete implementation of the payment handler, it implements both IcreditEventObserver and IDebitEventObserver.
+  * `PaymentHandler`: The concrete implementation of the payment handler.
+    * It implements both `ICreditEventObserver` and `IDebitEventObserver`.
-     *   The payment handler exposes the list of events caught during a session ( @Named  name=payments).
+    * The payment handler exposes the list of events caught during a session (`@Named`  `name=payments`).
+* The `resources` package contains the `Resources` class that produces the logger for the application.

 System requirements